 8. CFLs: I've swapped out the incandescent bulbs for CFLs in all the main light fixtures I use in my house.
 These bad boys use 30 percent less energy than their incandescent counterparts and last upwards of five years.
 When I moved from my townhome to my house, I moved the CFLs with me.

-turn off the water.
+9. Turning off the water: When I'm brushing my teeth or shaving my legs, I turn off the water.
 There is an old Sesame Street cartoon that has stuck with me.
 It showed a boy who left the water running while he brushed his teeth.
 The pipe to his sink came directly from a pond that was home to one fish.
 The longer the water ran, the less water in the pond.
 When the fish was almost a goner, he finally took matters into his own hands (fins), got on the phone and called the kid to tell him, "DON'T WASTE WATER."

 10. Washing my clothes in cold water: I wash almost every single item of clothing in cold water.
 Most of my clothing items call for this anyway so it's not a hard energy saving stategy to stick to.
 The challenge is summoning up the courage to line dry my clothes in the summer.
 It seems this practice has gone by the wayside.